ALDERSON-BROADDUS COLLEGE CELEBRATES AMAZING ALUMNI

 Her research has been published in numerous publications, including Visions: The Journal of Rogerian Nursing Science, Biological Research for Nursing, and The Pennsylvania Nurse.
 She has also made many professional presentations, including creation of a “Turn Your Life Around” motivational workshop at Cedar Crest’s Health and Wellness Conference, and most recently, “Predictors of Success in BSN Students” at the Drexel University Nursing Education Institute.

 Dr. Nancy Johnston resides in southeastern Pennsylvania.
-The Distinguished Alumni Award recognizes alumni who have rendered outstanding service to A-B College through recruiting students, working with the College on special projects, being instrumental in assisting the College in fundraising, or making other significant contributions to the College.
+The Distinguished Alumni Award recognizes alumni who have rendered outstanding service to AB University through recruiting students, working with the College on special projects, being instrumental in assisting the College in fundraising, or making other significant contributions to the College.